-Construction by numbers: Serenity Hills celebrates the completion of Phase 1
+Construction by numbers - Serenity Hills celebrates the completion of Phase 1

-Submitted by: Olivia Jones Communications
+Written by: Olivia Jones Communications Save to Instapaper

 Just 12 months after breaking ground on Margate’s first eco-focused estate - and only one year after the start of the construction for the homes - Serenity Hills has successfully concluded Phase 1 of this in-demand development, with plans for Phase 2 underway.